The book room is open Mondays and Thursdays from 9:30 to 11:00 am for donations and for buying!

 What is being sold?
-The area’s largest sale of used books, DVDs, CDs, VHS tapes and vinyl records, plus some postcards and prints.
+The area’s largest sale of used books, DVDs, CDs, vinyl records, plus some postcards and prints.

 How are the items arranged?
 We have color-coded tables throughout the mall, with maps available that weekend.
 Books and other items are sorted in the following categories: